-Material information is disseminated through a widely circulated news or results and non-routine material information by press release through a widely circulated news or wire service and concurrently posts the press release to CIBC's website.
+To disseminate material information effectively and to minimize the risk of inadvertent selective disclosure, CIBC announces quarterly earnings results and non-routine material information by press release through a widely circulated news or wire service and concurrently posts the press release to CIBC's public website.
 Where appropriate, such an announcement is followed by an open conference call or webcast meeting that permits the public to listen to the meeting.
-CIBC provides advance notice by press release of the date, time and subject matter of any such conference call or webcast meeting.
-The conference call or webcast meeting is available afterwards through dial-in and/or web replay.
+CIBC provides notice by press release of the date, time and subject matter of any such conference call or webcast meeting.
+The conference call or webcast meeting is available afterwards through dial-in and/or webcast replay.